tytydraco/yessleep/out/My_best_friend_has_been_redacted_from_reality_Please_help_me_remember_her.md

 They warmed up some leftovers and sat me down at the kitchen table, eager to hear about my first months at the university and my life in the city.
 As I ate, I listened to them gossip about the neighbors, their voices full of blissful ignorance.

 I have decided to write this down because I am the only one left who remembers her.
-I don’t know what Nora did to warrant being labeled an error, but I know that she is alive somewhere.
+I don’t know what Nora did to warrant being labeled an error by the universe, but I know that she is alive somewhere.
 I believe that as long as her memory survives, as long as someone, somewhere remembers, she is not truly gone.

 By reading this, you are helping to keep her real.
 But I must warn you: if the Eraser returns to finish its work, it will follow the thread of her memory to everyone who holds it.